p-lr/TrekMe/Readme.md

 </p>

 Then select "Lock on position".
-Now, everytime the application gets a location update (approximately every 2 seconds), the view centers on this new location.
+Now, everytime the application gets a location update (approximately every 2 seconds, up to 5 seconds), the view centers on this new location.

 ### Visualize a recording in real time